-- O During Memory Group operation, only the channels within the current Memory Group will be scanned. - O If the scan has paused on a signal, pressing the microphone's [UP] or [DOWN] key will cause scanning to resume instantly. - O If you press the microphone's PTT switch during scanning, the scanner will halt at once.
-Pressing the PTT switch during scanning will not cause transmission, however. - O You may select the manner in which the scanner resumes while it has paused on a signal, using Menu item "GENERAL 037 MIC SCAN RESUME."
-During memory scanning, the default "TIME" setting will cause the scanner to resume scanning after five seconds; you may change it, however, to resume only after the carrier has dropped out, if you like See page 119.
+- ☐ If the scanner halts on an incoming signal, the decimal point between the "MHz" and "kHz" digits of the frequency display will blink. - ☐ If the incoming signal disappears, scanning will resume in about five seconds. - ☐ During Memory Group operation, only the channels within the current Memory Group will be scanned. - ☐ If the scan has paused on a signal, pressing the microphone's [UP] or [DOWN] key will cause scanning to resume instantly. - ☐ If you press the microphone's PTT switch during scanning, the scanner will halt at once.
+Pressing the PTT switch during scanning will not cause transmission, however. - ☐ You may select the manner in which the scanner resumes while it has paused on a signal, using Menu item "GENERAL 045 MIC SCAN RESUME."
+During memory scanning, the default "TIME" setting will cause the scanner to resume scanning after five seconds; you may change it, however, to resume only after the carrier has dropped out, if you like See page 136.